trias-project/occ-cube/README.md

 ## Rationale

-This repository contains the functionality to process occurrence data and create aggregated **occurrence data cubes** at species level for some European countries.
+This repository contains the functionality to process occurrence data and create aggregated **occurrence data cubes** at species level for European countries.
 An occurrence data cube is a multi-dimensional array of values.
 In our context we have three dimensions, ``N = 3``:

 1. taxonomic (taxon)
 2. temporal (year)